chooyan-eng/crop_your_image/README.md

 ## Note

 Please note that this package is at the very starting point of developping.
-Some functionality may lack, APIs have to be more enhanced, and several bugs have to be fixed.

-I will appreciate your idea or suggestions to achieve the basic idea written above.
+I'm always waiting for your feedbacks and Pull Requests for making crop_your_image more handy and useful with less bugs.

 ## Usage